colombmo/pattern-recognition/MNIST/README.txt

+## How to execute ##
+Go to MNIST/ and then
+  python mlp.py

+At the end of execution, the results can be found in the file results.txt

+## Parameters selection ##
 During cross validation, we did a grid search for several possible parameters of our MLP.
 This part has been commented out for performance reasons, but it's still in the code to show how we did it.